The big buzz word in health right now is vaccine, largely due to the long-awaited COVID-19 vaccines.

 There are several reasons that Black women get vaccinated less than their white counterparts.

-“Black women often refuse because a lack of information or trust in the medical system and concerns about the vaccines themselves,” says Blount.
+“Black women often refuse because of a lack of information or trust in the medical system and concerns about the vaccines themselves,” said Blount.

-There’s also the real issue of being uninsured or underinsured and not having money to cover the costs of an office visit or the shots themselves.
+There’s also the real issue of being uninsured or underinsured and not having money to cover the costs of an office visit or the vaccines themselves.

-Blount suggests that Black women are less likely to be offered vaccines during their routine provider visits.
+Blount suggests that Black women are less likely to be offered vaccines during their routine doctors’ visits.
 That’s why it’s so important to know what immunizations you need and when.

 Here’s what you need to know about vaccines:

 HPV can cause most cervical, anal, and other cancers, as well as genital warts.
-The human papillomavirus (HPV) vaccine protects against sexually transmitted cancers in both males and females.
+The human papillomavirus (HPV) vaccine protects against sexually transmitted cancers in both people assigned male and people assigned female at birth.

-Gaines recommends that girls and boys should get the 2-dose vaccination when they’re 11 or 12 years old.
+Gaines recommends that children should get the 2-dose vaccination when they’re 11 or 12 years old.

 “If a child doesn’t get it until they are 15, they may need 3 doses,” Gaines says.

-However, the HPV vaccination can offer protection for everyone through age 26.
+However, the HPV vaccine can offer protection for everyone up to 26 years old.
 Gaines adds that “adults ages 27 to 45 should discuss the risks and benefits of getting the vaccine.”

 This is the time of year that the media and medical community start bracing for the upcoming influenza season.

-According to the CDC, the number of Black adults who got a flu shot in the 2018–19 season was somewhere around
+According to the CDC, the number of Black adults who received a flu shot in the 2019–20 season was estimated at somewhere around

 Gaines says, “all adults need a seasonal flu shot, ideally 2–4 weeks before the flu season starts.”
 She says the immune system needs time to react to the vaccine and build up its strength.

-The lack of people getting flu vaccines is linked to more severe illness and higher rates of deaths due to flu in Black communities.
+The lack of people getting a flu shot is linked to more severe illness and higher rates of deaths due to flu in Black communities.

 “Those with lung diseases, such as asthma, should prioritize getting the flu shot, as the flu can be deadly for people with those conditions,” says Gaines.